c3lestin/c3lestin.github.io/challenge.md

 ---
 layout: page
-title:  challenges and results
+title:  Challenges
-subtitle: share your success or failure either way you will learn
+subtitle: Results of my articles challenges
 ---

+If you fail, read the article again and  don't give up.
+Remember “It's failure that gives you the proper perspective on success.” - Ellen DeGeneres

 {% include challenges.md %}*